sunilrpandey/utils/bazel/README.md

 ```

 ### Visibility
-    If library or referenced binary is in separte directory, set its visibility to foler it is being referenced, say here main is directory and is
+If library or referenced binary is in separte directory, set its visibility to folder it is being referenced, say in our example `util_lib` created in `hello-lib` is being used is `hello-dep`.
+So make `util_lib` visible in hello-dep, for this add below code to cc_library of util_lib

-    > visibility = ["//main:__pkg__"]
+    visibility = ["//main:__pkg__"]

+You can include headers relative to WORKSPACE